dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 `Newtonsoft.Json` can serialize and deserialize fields as well as properties.

 ::: zone pivot="dotnet-5-0"
-In <xref:System.Text.Json>, use the <xref:System.Text.Json.JsonSerializerOptions.IncludeFields?displayProperty=nameWithType> global setting to include fields when serializing or deserializing.
+In <xref:System.Text.Json>, use the <xref:System.Text.Json.JsonSerializerOptions.IncludeFields?displayProperty=nameWithType> global setting to include public fields when serializing or deserializing.
 For an example, see [Include fields](system-text-json-how-to.md#include-fields).
 ::: zone-end

 ::: zone pivot="dotnet-core-3-1"